krystalfang1/JadePuffer-threat-hunt_krystal/README.md

 ## 🎯 Executive Summary

-+An autonomous LLM agent, tasked with a single human instruction, exploited a known Langflow RCE to gain
+An autonomous LLM agent, tasked with a single human instruction, exploited a known Langflow RCE to gain
          + a foothold on `ff-lf-01`, then independently harvested credentials, pivoted through MinIO and Nacos us +ing default and forged authentication, and deployed ransomware against the MySQL database backing Nacos
          + on `ff-db-01`.
 The full chain — initial exploit to ransom note — ran in **~17 minutes** across all fou